Kazakhstan–Ukraine relations

 Kazakhstan–Ukraine relations are foreign relations between Kazakhstan and Ukraine.
 Before 1918, both countries were part of the Russian Empire and until 1991 they were part of the USSR.
-Both countries established diplomatic relations in 1991.
+Both countries established diplomatic relations on 23 July 1992.
 Kazakhstan has an embassy in Kyiv and an honorary consulate in Odesa.
 Ukraine has an embassy in Astana and a consulate-general in Almaty.
 There are between 895,000 and 2,400,000 ethnic Ukrainians living in Kazakhstan.
-Both countries are full members of TRACECA, of the Baku Initiative, of the Euro-Atlantic Partnership Council, Partnership for Peace and of the Organization for Security and Co-operation in Europe.
+Both countries are full members of TRACECA, Baku Initiative, Euro-Atlantic Partnership Council, Partnership for Peace and the Organization for Security and Co-operation in Europe.
 They are only 468 km apart at their closest points.

 History

 On 14 October 2013, Foreign Minister Erlan Idrisov met with Ukrainian Foreign Minister Leonid Kozhara.
 The two discussed furthering bilateral cooperation amongst the two nations.
 Also, Ukraine holds the seat for the Organization for Security and Cooperation in Europe (OSCE) and shared what they can learn from Kazakhstan when they held the seat in 2010.
 Finally, Minister Kozhara announced Ukraine's President Viktor Yanukovych would visit in 2014.